-The employee returning from long-term leave shall be assigned, whenever possible, a teaching position in his/her previous school.
-The employee shall be notified by the superintendent by May 31 as to which school he/she is assigned.
+The employee returning from long-term leave shall be assigned, whenever possible, a teaching position in their previous school.
+The employee shall be notified by the superintendent by May 31 as to which school they are assigned.

 5. Employee Accepts Employment